-Old English macian "to make, form, construct, do; prepare, arrange, cause; behave, fare, transform," from West Germanic *makōjanan "to fashion, fit" (source also of Old Saxon makon, Old Frisian makia "to build, make," Middle Dutch and Dutch maken, Old High German mahhon "to construct, make," German machen "to make"), from PIE root *mag- "to knead, fashion, fit."
+Old English macian "to give being to, give form or character to, bring into existence; construct, do, be the author of, produce; prepare, arrange, cause; behave, fare, transform," from West Germanic *makōjanan "to fashion, fit" (source also of Old Saxon makon, Old Frisian makia "to build, make," Middle Dutch and Dutch maken, Old High German mahhon "to construct, make," German machen "to make"), from PIE root *mag- "to knead, fashion, fit."
 If so, sense evolution perhaps is via prehistoric houses built of mud.
-Gradually replaced the main Old English word, gewyrcan (see work (v.)).
+It gradually replaced the main Old English word, gewyrcan (see work (v.)).

 Meaning "to arrive at" (a place), first attested 1620s, originally was nautical.
 Formerly used in many places where specific verbs now are used, such as to make Latin (c.
 1500) "to write Latin compositions."
-This broader usage survives in some phrases, such as to make water "to urinate," to make a book "arrange a series of bets" (1828), make hay "to turn over mown grass to expose it to sun."
+This broader usage survives in some phrases, such as make water "to urinate" (c.
+1400), make a book "arrange a series of bets" (1828), make hay "to turn over mown grass to expose it to sun."
 Make the grade is 1912, perhaps from the notion of railway engines going up an incline.

 Read the valuable suggestions in Dr. C.V.
 Mosby's book — be prepared to surmount obstacles before you encounter them — equipped with the power to "make the grade" in life's climb. [advertisement for "Making the Grade," December 1916]